 How does the GT leasing problem compare to the STIR/SHAKEN rollout the FCC mandated for voice caller ID?

-STIR/SHAKEN required FCC mandate and multi-year carrier deadlines before achieving meaningful adoption — voluntary industry commitments produced negligible uptake beforehand.
-The GSMA GT leasing Code of Conduct mirrors the pre-mandate state: published, technically sound, and two years in with no meaningful signatories.
+STIR/SHAKEN required an FCC mandate and multi-year carrier deadlines before adoption rose at all, voluntary industry commitments produced negligible uptake beforehand.
+The GSMA GT leasing Code of Conduct mirrors the pre-mandate state: published, technically sound, and two years in with no signatories of consequence.
 The structural difference is jurisdictional: STIR/SHAKEN applied to US carriers under FCC authority, while GT addresses are allocated internationally, meaning no single regulator can impose a compliance deadline on the full leasing ecosystem the way the FCC could for US VoIP attestation.

 What would a carrier need to budget or change operationally to deploy a signaling firewall that covers both SS7 and Diameter simultaneously?